 - $3,000,000 in equity capital provided by the VC firm

-The VC firm ends up with 75% ownership in the LLC that owns the robot’s intellectual property and the professor and the university together own the other 25%.
+The VC firm ends up with 75% ownership in the LLC that owns the robot’s intellectual property and the professor and the university together own the remaining 25%.

 Now that you have your capital formation strategy organized and ready to execute, you may want to confer with your stakeholders and advisers (key staff, shareholders, bankers, attorneys) and listen carefully to their feedback.